Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

 void* eapp_mmap(void* vaddr, unsigned long size)
 ```

 + Description: Allocate the enclave memory and map it in the enclave VA space.
-These memory can be used as the relay/schrodinger pages (zero-copy communication between enclaves).
+These memory can be used as the relay pages in enclave (zero-copy communication between enclaves).
 + Parameter:
   + vaddr: Must set NULL in the current version.
   + size: Memory mapping size